raodurgesh-zz/react-app-rewire-build-dev/README.md

-Source code files used by `webpack-dev-server` is rendered in watch mode at user specified directory through override create-react-app webpack configs without ejecting.
+Source code files used by `webpack-dev-server` is rendered in watch mode at user specified directory without ejecting create-react-app.

+# Why do I need this?

+As of now (21/06/2018), `create-react-app` (more precisely `react-scripts`) does not allow development builds to be written to the disk because it uses `webpackDevServer` to serve your build files and folders ([for good reasons](https://github.com/facebook/create-react-app/issues/1070#issuecomment-261812303)).
+The problem is that in some cases you need to have these files written to the disk i.e:

+* Developing browser extensions using React.
+* Incorporating your React application into an existing application.
+* Serving your React app with a dedicated backend.

 ## Installation